 DONALD TRUMP IS A CHAMPION OF CLASS INEQUALITY

-While Donald Trump said things to appeal to working class people for their votes, it is undeniable that the man is a champion of class inequality: he wants enormous wealth and power and privilege for the few and the left-over crumbs for the many.
+At the same time, it is undeniable that Trump is actually a champion of class inequality: he wants enormous wealth and power and privilege for the few and the left-over crumbs for the many.

 Trump says American wages are TOO HIGH: